Kitanga/sloth-slot-test/README.md

 No, I wanted to add reel spinning, but when I started hearing voices telling me to make the eyes blink I realised I'd gone too deep down the rabbit hole.
 So, I backed away, wrote this README file and committed my changes.

 No more, this is just a kinda joke test, so nothing too serious here.

+## Run the project

+I made this simple on purpose, so running it is a matter of just using this command `npx serve . -C -p 8080`